vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ![TKG installer user interface](img/tko-on-azure/image004.png)

-> **Note:** When using a bootstrap machine or a jump box, you may not be able to use the Tanzu Kubernetes Grid UI to build your configuration of the management and workload clusters.
+> **Note** When using a bootstrap machine or a jump box, you may not be able to use the Tanzu Kubernetes Grid UI to build your configuration of the management and workload clusters.
 In such cases, use the following sample YAML file to help kickstart the installation process.

 ```yaml
 AZURE_ENVIRONMENT: "AzurePublicCloud"